 Allows continuous code integration

-In the trunk-based development model, there is a repository with a steady stream of commits flowing into the master branch.
+In the trunk-based development model, there is a repository with a steady stream of commits flowing into the main branch.
 Adding an automated test suite and code coverage monitoring for this stream of commits enables continuous integration.
 When new code is merged into the trunk, automated integration and code coverage tests run to validate the code quality.

 Ensures continuous code review